• Skip to primary navigation

 Who is Eligible: Texas Master Naturalist Chapters

-Project Completion Deadline: Projects should have measurable impacts (i.e. plants, acres, hours, people reached, etc.) by July 6, 2026, with all funding spent by this date.
-Please note in your application if your project will not be complete by this time.
+Project Completion Deadline: Projects should have measurable impacts (i.e. plants, acres, hours, people reached, etc.) by July 6, 2027, with all funding spent by this date.
+Please note in your application if your project will not be completed by this time.

 Project Considerations: